frosas/lag/README.markdown

 # TODO

-- Graph it with d3
 - Show lag in the title
 - Audio notice when lag is too high
+- Bars doesn't follow the time order